eavestn/cloud-migration-guidebook/README.md

 Companies have a bias for touch - particularly when it comes to transformations.
 They want to _see_ the **results** of the transformation **immediately**.

-# The Impact of 'Big' Initial Deliverables on Focus and Efficiency
+# The Impact of 'Big' Initial Deliverables on Focus

 ## 1. The "Touch" Mentality